Federated Learning using Smart Contracts on Blockchains, based on Reward Driven Approach: Related work

 \subsection{Measuring contributions in federated learning}

 In recent work\cite{9006179}, measurement of contributions towards improvising the global model in federated learning has been described, for both horizontal and vertical class of federated learning.
 Authors have discussed the approach of using `deletion method' for horizontal federated learning approach, where the change in testing accuracy is considered by various iterations of training, with each iteration, we remove the data points from a single client.
 This way, we measure the degradation in model performance, and then infer the contributions accordingly by the federated clients.
 In case of vertical federated learning, Shapley values are computed for each feature.
 Shapley values gives a strong quantification of each feature's importance, followed by a mathematical approach of inferring contributions of parties in vertical federated learning.
 There are, however, a multiplicity of ways in which the Shapley value can be implemented, with very disparate results, as shown in \cite{sundararajan2020many}.
-On the other hand, deletion based methods have the merits of simplicity (whereas Shapley values rely on utility functions, and for that reason can be hard to compute), the uniform value attributed to each data point make deletion based rewards very easily biased toward providers of outliers and irrelevant data.
-Our contribution will aim at both drawing from the simplicity of the deletion based approach (but by focusing on weights differences, instead of training data differences) and the conceptualization of Shapley values (as in our case accuracy of the resulting global model can be a proxy for agents’ utility function).
+Our contribution aims to build a mathematical foundation to compute contribution of participants in federated network by focusing on weights differences using Frobenius Norms, instead of training data differences like in Shapley values.